- have a medical degree from a medical school listed in the World Directory of Medical Schools which includes the Canada sponsor note

 - have acceptable training that warrants admission to a postgraduate program at the University of British Columbia, if requested by the associate dean of postgraduate medical education

-- be legally entitled to live and work in Canada (work permit)
+- be legally entitled to live and work in British Columbia

 - meet the College’s English language proficiency requirements

-- be enrolled in a postgraduate program outside of Canada or USA
+- be enrolled in a postgraduate program outside of Canada or the USA

 Please allow six weeks for the application to be processed.

 - All postgraduate trainees must apply to, and be approved by, the postgraduate dean’s office at the University of British Columbia before being granted registration with the College.

 - The College requires the postgraduate trainee’s approval of appointment from UBC, resume, and a letter of request from the department head under whose supervision the postgraduate trainee will be training.

 - Once UBC has approved the postgraduate trainee’s application, the College will be informed via email.